RanestRane: The Space Odyssey Trilogy

 With the release of the third part A Space Odyssey - Final Part - Starchild in the year 2018 the band closed this elaborate project.
 This album again included guest appearances by Steve Rothery and Steve Hogarth of Marillion.
 It was followed up by a fan weekend and concerts in Italy, the Netherlands, Germany, England, Denmark and Sweden at their "Starchild Tour" (The 20th Anniversary Across Europe).

 In September 2018 RanestRane performed as one of the Headliners at the Veruno Two Days +1 Prog Festival, the most important Italian prog festival.
 On 21 July 2019 the band has performed at Europe's biggest prog rock festival, the Night_of_the_Prog festival in Germany.

 For the 40th anniversary of the album "The Wall" Ranestrane have released their own version of the original album as a soundtrack to the film Pink Floyd - The Wall by Alan Parker in the usual RanestRane manner of "Cineconcerto".

-The new RanestRane project expected on 21 May 2022, is Apocalypse Now: il cineconcerto that as usual will be their very personal interpretation to the film of directed and produced by Francis Ford Coppola.
+Apocalypse Now: il cineconcertoThe last RanestRane project expected on 21 May 2022, is that as usual will be their very personal interpretation to the film of directed and produced by Francis Ford Coppola.